 Currently, millions of orders are being canceled in China and around the world.
 The Coronavirus pandemic will kill businesses, cost the world economy trillions of dollars, shift the global order, induce a global recession (depression likely), and derail tech careers.

-Nevertheless, the net positive is that simultaneously, the pandemic will advance VPN Security (consumer AND enterprise), Zero Trust and Cloud Security generally, as well as WiFi Security, while freeing up of enterprise IT/cybersecurity budget.
+Nevertheless, the net positive is that simultaneously, the pandemic will advance VPN Security (consumer AND enterprise), Zero Trust, and Cloud Security generally, as well as WiFi Security, while freeing the enterprise IT/cybersecurity budget.

 There are so many cybersecurity threats lingering on the horizon, but it is very little we can do to protect our online security.
 Extensive use of encryption is one way that can reduce the cost of data breaches by $360,000.

 Despite that fact, hiring CISO and DPO in your organization who can implement strategies to protect information assets and to prevent any breach of data seems to be a good strategy.